 Another stock assessment (SEDAR 24) was conducted in 2010, which found the stock to be overfished and undergoing overfishing; however, the rate of overfishing found in SEDAR 24 was less than the rate of overfishing found in the previous stock assessment.
-Based on the results from SEDAR 24, evidence of decreased effort in the recreational sector, and recommendations from their SSC, the Council determined that the snapper grouper area closure approved in Amendment 17A, in addition to the harvest prohibition, was more conservative than what was necessary to end overfishing of red snapper.
-In 2013, a method to annually evaluate whether a limited red snapper season could occur, based on red snapper removals in the previous year relative to the ABC, was developed and implemented through Amendment 28 to the Snapper Grouper FMP (SAFMC 2013a).
+Based on the results from SEDAR 24, evidence of decreased effort in the recreational sector, and recommendations from the SSC, the Council determined that the snapper grouper area closure approved in Amendment 17A, in addition to the harvest prohibition, was more conservative than what was necessary to end overfishing of red snapper.

-Comprehensive ACL Amendment (Amendment 25) (2011)
+Comprehensive ACL Amendment (Amendment 25) (SAFMC 2011a)

-The Comprehensive ACL Amendment established sector allocations for many snapper grouper species, including red snapper, using an allocation formula based on historic and recent average landings.
+The Comprehensive ACL Amendment established annual catch limits and sector allocations for many snapper grouper species, including red snapper, using an allocation formula based on historic and recent average landings.
 The commercial allocation for red snapper was set at 28.07% and the recreational allocation was set at 71.93%.

-Regulatory Amendment 10 (2011)
+Regulatory Amendment 10 (SAFMC 2011c)